bneidlinger/road_mapper/README.md

 1. Select the Road tool (`R` key)
 2. Click to place the first point
 3. Click to add additional points along the path
-4. Double-click to finish the road
+4. Double-click or press Enter to finish the road
-5. Roads automatically connect when they intersect!
+5. Intersections are automatically created where roads meet!

+### Managing Intersections

+1. Select an intersection with the Select tool (`V` key)
+2. The Intersection Properties panel will appear
+3. Choose control type: None, Stop Sign, Traffic Light, or Yield
+4. For stop signs, click the red circles to place signs at specific approaches
+5. Click Apply to save changes or Cancel to discard
+6. Intersections cannot be moved - they're fixed at road connections

 ### Creating Buildings

-1. Select the Building tool (`B` key or `U` button)
+1. Select the Building tool (`B` key)
 2. Click and drag to define a rectangular area
-3. Release to generate buildings in that area
+3. Release to generate buildings:
-   - Small areas create single buildings
+   - Small areas (< 100x100) create single buildings
    - Large areas generate multiple buildings procedurally
 4. Use `G` to auto-generate buildings in all detected city blocks
 5. Use `C` to clear all buildings